-In few sentences, please describe the person of LINDY WAFULA.
+In a few sentences, please describe the person of LINDY WAFULA.

 When we talk about women empowerment in Africa what we see is a situation where women are being taught handcraft.
 Are there any conscious efforts on your part to train women on financial independence both along career paths and in business ventures?

-I am also making effort to train women in mobile technology first through repair of mobile phones and also creation of mobile Apps.
+I am also making an effort to train women in mobile technology first through the repair of mobile phones and also the creation of mobile Apps.

 The social entrepreneurial aspect of our organization Village ventures International aims to raise income from our activities either as equity from investors or capital investment from the beneficiaries to ensure continuity and sustainability.
 Previously, while running Project Africa which was purely a non-profit organization, we struggled to ensure there was continuity of projects and programs because of dependency on grants.
 From this experience, we learnt that we can adopt the social enterprise and social impact methodology and we are able to raise some capital from subsidized fees paid towards our services to the community.

 Although there is an improvement in the number of women in political offices and top executive positions, there is still a wide gender gap in the workforce.
 What are some of the ways you think this gap can be bridged?